Hayley Wood

 Hayley Wood is a 51.7 hectare biological Site of Special Scientific Interest south-east of Great Gransden in Cambridgeshire.
 It is a Nature Conservation Review site, Grade 1, and it is managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
-It was the subject of a book by the academic and woodland expert Oliver Rackham, listed below.
+It was the subject of a book by the academic and woodland expert Oliver Rackham, listed below, who regularly visited and recorded his observations of the woodland in his notebooks.

 History

 A large wood in this area of the parish was mentioned in the 1086 Domesday Book, but by 1251 it had been split into two: Hayley Wood (40 acres) and Littlehound Wood (32 acres).
 Agriculture in the area declined after 1350 and the wooded area expanded; by 1650, Hayley Wood covered 120 acre and Littlehound 40 acres.
 In around 1655, Littlehound was 'new stubbed' and disappeared under cultivation, although its outline can still be seen in the form of field boundaries.
 Hayley Wood was confiscated from the Bishop of Ely by Queen Elizabeth in 1579 and whenceforth became privately owned.

 The Varsity Line - a railway between Bedford and Cambridge - ran along the wood's northern edge between 1863-1969.
 Now disused and dismantled, its bed hosts a variety of flowers such as hairy violet and clustered bellflower.
 In 1962, Hayley Wood was the first site to be purchased by the recently formed Cambridgeshire and Isle of Ely Naturalists' Trust (now the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire).